ArbelTepper/KAGGLE-Doodle-prediction/README.md

 ## Starting at the End

-The Convolutional Neural Network did not perform well.
+The Convolutional Neural Network I trained did not perform well.
 In fact, its performance was no better than making random guesses.

 That being said, I learned a lot during this project, which leads me to...